 I think Stranger Things’ biggest contribution to fiction is repopularizing the Spielbergian “kids on bikes” trope.
 Now we can all revisit that innocent time when unsupervised children uncovered lost treasure, discovered government conspiracies and caused massive property damage.
-Knights and Bikes follows the tire tracks of those who came before but has the charm of a kid-friendly story and the spark of child-like imagination.
+Knights And Bikes follows the tire tracks of those who came before but has the charm of a kid-friendly story and the spark of child-like imagination.

-Knights & Bikes revolves around Penfurzy Island, a failing tourist destination off the British coast with a mystical past and a legendary lost treasure.
+Knights And Bikes revolves around Penfurzy Island, a failing tourist destination off the British coast with a mystical past and a legendary lost treasure.
 You play Demelza, an innocently cute island native, and Nessa, a tomboyish orphan who just arrived on the last ferry of the season.
 When the two girls meet, Demelza and Nessa hatch a plot to uncover the island’s long-lost treasure and save Demelza’s family from foreclosure.
 Before their adventure begins, the two accidentally unleash an ancient curse that threatens to consume the island and corrupt its people.
 It’s up to Nessa, Demelza, and their pet goose, Captain Honkers, to find the treasure and put things right before its too late.

-Characterizing the Knights and Bikes Cast
+Characterizing the Knights And Bikes Cast

 Demelza is unbelievably cute.
 She’s quirky, spunky, imaginative, spiteful, excitable, sympathetic, and a little rebellious.
 All of her dialogue perfectly reflects her character.
 She constantly imagines things happening and they are drawn into the world in appropriate sketchbook style.
 Demelza makes it easy to get invested in the story and the strange people of Penfurzy Island.